micahwierenga/dom-manipulation-and-events/readme.md

 ####Mission E

-When the angel V is hovered-over change its color to red.
+When the angel V is hovered-over, change its color to red.

 ##Closing Thoughts